 And those sunny, southern cities are about to receive a massive shipment of elite talent.

 The Hockey Writers’ Mike Colligan wrote an extended article in November of 2012 entitled Gambling on Hockey in South Florida.
-In it, Colligan looked at how the Florida Panthers are actually a succesful franchise despite all the negative press they receive.
+In it, Colligan looked at how the Florida Panthers are actually a successful franchise despite all the negative press they receive.

 Colligan spoke with Michael Yormark, the President and CEO of Sunrise Sports & Entertainment (the Panthers’ primary ownership group).
 Yormark had remarks that may have surprised more than a few readers.